arup-group/cookiecutter-pypackage/docs/tutorial.md

 As well as writing the package source code, documentation, and tests, you will need to define the packages on which your project depends.
 You can find an _almost_ empty requirements file for you to complete in your new project folder: `requirements/base.txt`.
 It cannot be empty, otherwise mamba might complain.
-You can keep update this as you go along and need new packages in your project.
+You can update this as you go along and need new packages in your project.

 ### Step 6: Create a development environment for your project

 To install the necessary packages to develop your Python package, follow the instructions automatically generated in your new project's README / online documentation (e.g., https://arup-group.github.io/python-boilerplate).

 !!! note
-    As you update the requirements that [you define as dependencies][step-5-define-requirements], you should bulldoze your install and recreate it.
+    As you update the requirements that [you define as dependencies](#step-5-define-requirements), you should bulldoze your install and recreate it.
     E.g., if you create your environment using mamba/conda:

     ```bash